itisar-345/my-prep-notes/README.md

 ## Credits

-These handwritten notes are created by me.
-If you're using these notes for your preparation or anywhere else, please give proper credits to me.
+These handwritten notes are written by me.
+If you're using these notes and resources for your preparation or anywhere else, please give proper credits to me.